-SFC authorization involves the review of offering documents, and in some cases the structural features of a particular product, to see if certain impartial benchmarks are met and the required information is disclosed.
+SFC authorisation involves the review of offering documents, and in some cases the structural features of a particular product, to determine if impartial benchmarks are met and the required information is disclosed.

-SFC authorization does not mean the product is suitable for you or any particular investor.
-The intermediary who sells the product to you has a duty, under the Code of Conduct and guidelines administered by the SFC, to explain to you the nature and risks of the product and why it is suitable for you given your personal circumstances.
+SFC authorisation or registration does not mean the product is suitable for you or any particular investor.
+The intermediary who sells the product to you has a duty, under the SFC's Code of Conduct1 and guidelines, to explain to you the nature and risks of the product and why it is suitable for you given your personal circumstances.

 You will find in this section:

-Searchable directory of offering documents of investment products authorized by the SFC
+Searchable directory of offering documents of investment products authorised by the SFC

-List of jurisdictions for which we recognize certain investment schemes or investment management firms in relation to the Code on Unit Trusts and Mutual Funds
+List of jurisdictions for which we recognise certain investment schemes or investment management firms in relation to the Code on Unit Trusts and Mutual Funds

 Guide and templates for issuers of certain products

-Guide and templates for investment-linked assurance scheme issuers
+Guide and templates for investment-linked assurance scheme (ILAS)issuers

 Application forms, compliance forms and checklists for investment products.